Brody is a city located in the northeastern part of Lviv region of Ukraine. It is an important railway and highway junction of the region.

 The king Stefan Batoriya granted him the right to found the town with the Magdeburg law and he founded the town Lyubich.
 But the name Lyubich existed less than 10 years and the town was called (officially) Brody.

 In 1629, it was passed to Stanislaw Konetspolsky who, in 1629, received a position of the great hetman of the Rzeczpospolita (the third person in Poland after the king and the chancellor) and he turned Brody into his residence.
-According to French engineer de Bonplan’s project the town turned into the town-fortress.
+According to the French engineer de Bonplan’s project, the town turned into the town-fortress.

 Brody was surrounded by a drop-shaped rampart with ten bastions.
 The defense system of the town was crowned with the castle located in western outskirts of the town.

 The town served as Polish military base during war of liberation headed by B. Khmelnitsky.
 It resisted Tatar-Turkish aggression in the second half of the 17th century.

 After Poland was divided, the area became an Austrian territory.
 It was located on the boundary with the Russian Empire.
 From 1779 to 1880, it had the status of a “free trade town” and was the second largest (after Lviv) city in Galytsiya.

 Till 1918, the boundary between Austria-Hungary and Russia was located close to the town.
 Nearby, in June 1944, SS Division “Galichina” had its first and last fight with the Red Army and was almost completely destroyed.

 Brody places of interest